The Dune Shacks of Provincetown

 Marsden Hartley may have summed it up best in his autobiography “What a summer - in among those amazing dunes – shifting with the wind before one’s eyes – burying young pine trees to their tops – moving incessantly… Whoever will forget those dunes – once having seen them – and the great rumbling, dramatic “outside” as it was called – the ocean itself, the long stretch of lovely sands, and nothing else.”

-Dune Shack Catalog - exhibition catalog available for purchase.
+Dune Shack Catalog - 20 page exhibition catalog available for purchase.

 All images are available for purchase.